November 4, 2025

 Correlation

-Many different ways of assessing correlation.
+Many different ways of assessing correlation, but shared attributes:

 • correlations have a direction:

-• positive: \(X\uparrow\) , \(Y\uparrow\)
+• positive: \(X\uparrow\), \(Y\uparrow\)

 • negative: \(X\uparrow\), \(Y\downarrow\)